 The Company was formed as a Delaware limited liability company under the name PET Acquisition LLC on November 19, 2015 as an acquisition entity controlled by Scooby LP, which was indirectly owned by funds affiliated with CVC Capital Partners, CPP Investments, a Canadian company (together with CVC Capital Partners, the "Sponsors"), and certain co-investors.
 On January 26, 2016, the Company completed a merger (the "Acquisition") whereby Petco Holdings, Inc. converted from a Delaware corporation to a Delaware limited liability company and became a wholly owned subsidiary of the Company.
-Under this ownership structure, the Company had four classes of membership units: (i) Common Series A Units, (ii) Common Series B Units, (iii) Common Series C Units, and (iv) Voting Common Units.
+Under this ownership structure, the Company had four classes of membership units: (i) Common Series A Units, (ii) Common Series B Units, (iii) Common Units.